-Whatever the reason, not using coupons or using them inefficiently can cost you a lot of money over the course of time, so here are some hints and tips that can enable you to use them as effectively as possible.
+Whatever the reason, not using coupons or using them inefficiently can cost you a lot of money over the course of time, so here are ten hints and tips that can enable you to use them as effectively as possible:

 1. Don’t lose sight of the goal

 Just because you have a coupon for a particular product doesn’t mean you have to use it.
 Remember, the goal is to save, not to spend.
 Sometimes people are so caught up in coupon use that they buy things they don’t need just to use the coupon and end up spending money on products they don’t need or won’t use.

 You’ll find plenty of coupons out there for discounts on branded products.
 You’ll quickly find that in many cases though, even with a coupon, name brands are still more expensive than the generic or store brand of similar ingredients.
 However, you can also find coupons to name brand stores.
 It’s a good idea to compare prices among similar products and stores even when using coupons.

 For some, county taxes are a minor factor of their daily life.
 However, county tax rates can be in the double figures where you live but just several miles away it could be significantly lower.
 In a situation such as this, it makes more sense to use your coupons (especially large purchase or storewide coupons) at stores in the neighboring county in order to increase your savings.